-Bridging the Gaps
+Bridging Communication Gaps

-“When I can build the visualizations and send it to the VP, the VP can go to the discussions armed with data.
-This enables higher level executives to make good decisions without needing to know all the details.
-That is the value I provide.” - Audrey Honeycutt, Enterprise Architect at Nebraska Medicine.
+"I’m able to build the visualizations and send them to the Hospital’s VP (Vice President), meaning the VP can go to discussions armed with data.
+This enables higher-level executives to make good decisions without needing to know all the details.
+That is the value I provide."

 "For us in IT, we use Ardoq to drive best practices for better processes.
 Ardoq has helped us move towards the process of seeing how everything fits together, instead of having to deal with our many applications separately."